 Put the water and the canned coconut milk into a large container (like this glass milk bottle) and shake well or stir.
 It takes 1 minute!

-If the coconut milk is solidified, add it to a high-speed blender with the water and blend for a few seconds until smooth.
+If the coconut milk is solidified, add it to a high-speed blender with a tight fitting lid, add water and blend for a few seconds until smooth.
 That's all there is to making fresh homemade coconut milk.

 - Vanilla flavored: For vanilla coconut milk, add a little vanilla extract or vanilla paste.
 Using vanilla paste gives you flecks of vanilla bean.